An overview of buttons in the interface

 Changing Focus: In general, double-clicking on an object in the viewpoint using the left mouse button will cause the item to be highlighted in red, and your view to be focused on that object.
 You may select objects inserted from the library as well as shapes drawn in the House and Custom Shapes stages.
 This function is only available if the Select Objects From Any Stage option is selected under Parameters or if you are in appropriate stage for the object.
 Objects such as decks and planters may not be selected through this method.

 In the Materials Phase only, double-clicking on surfaces will cause the surface to be highlighted in red, and your view to be focused on that element.

 Focusing on Multiple Objects: Single-click each object while holding the Ctrl key.
 Or use the selection marquee by holding down the Shift button and dragging the mouse with the left mouse button held down at the same time.

 Editing Objects: When you select one or multiple objects, the 3D Gizmo will appear in the center point of the selection.
 By using the 3D Gizmo, you can move the selected items horizontally and vertically as well as rotate them.
 You can also scale them uniformly.
 Please note that grouping objects of different types may limit the movement options.

 For more information, go to Editing the Objects.

 Snaps & Constraints

 Undo: Undoes the last and previous actions (you can undo up to 50 previous actions), in order.
 You can also see the name of the action you undo.
-This option is grayed out when there is no action available to undo.
+This option is grayed out when there is no undo action available.

 Redo: Redoes the actions that are undone, in order.
 You can also see the name of the action you redo.
-This option is grayed out when there is no action available to redo.
+This option is grayed out when there is no redo action available.